Bhavin789/React-code-splitting/README.md

 # React-code-splitting

-This repo deals with code splitting example in React
+This repo deals with code splitting example in React along with React Router